model-checking/kani/docs/src/reference/experimental/concrete-playback.md

 # Concrete Playback

-When the result of a certain check comes back as a `FAILURE`, Kani offers different options to help debug:
-* `--concrete-playback`.
-This _experimental_ feature generates a Rust unit test case that plays back a failing proof harness using a concrete counterexample.
+When the result of a certain check comes back as a `FAILURE`, Kani offers the `concrete-playback` option to help debug.
+This feature generates a Rust unit test case that plays back a failing proof harness using a concrete counterexample.
-* `--visualize`.
-This feature generates an HTML text-based trace that enumerates the execution steps leading to the check failure.

 When concrete playback is enabled, Kani will generate unit tests for assertions that failed during verification, as well as cover statements that are reachable.